ilovespectra/portals/README.md

 <br><br>
 ## Portals Assets

 There are some limitations on the size objects you import.
 Try to shoot for objects less than 10MB, ideally around 1mb or smaller.
-I've begun to compile some of the GLB's that I've enjoyed working with in Portals.
+[Here is a useful page on Import Specs.](https://portals-help-center.super.site/portals-import-specs )I've begun to compile some of the GLB's that I've enjoyed working with in Portals.
 You can check it out [here](https://sketchfab.com/denverhnt/collections/portals-assets-4a4599d245f64d6bb0ea6ccdce0400bd).
 <br><br>
 If you like what I did here, you can buy me a coffee by donating SPL tokens to `tanny.sol`